-Nine projects that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
-Bird nests were observed at the Olmsted Road Staff Rental Housing and Cellular RAN 15 project sites.
+Five projects that began construction during the current reporting period required pre-construction surveys for breeding raptors and migratory birds.
+Bird nests were observed at the Practice Golf Course Irrigation tank project location.
 Construction was suspended until the birds fledged.
 For more information, see Appendix B, Condition K.2.
-In addition, rare plant assessments were conducted at five project sites (Olmsted Terrace Faculty Homes, Olmsted Road Staff Rental Housing, and Emergency Siren Sites 1-3).
+No rare plant assessments were conducted on campus during this reporting period.

-Four projects (Volkswagen Automotive Innovation Lab, Olmsted Terrace Faculty Homes, Olmsted Road Staff Rental Housing and Bing Concert Hall) approved during this period will affect trees protected by the Stanford Community Plan policies and projectspecific conditions of approval.
+One project (Madera Grove Children's Center) approved during this period will affect trees protected by the Stanford Community Plan policies and project-specific conditions of approval.
 Affected trees have been or will be relocated or replaced in accordance with the Stanford Community Plan Policy SCP-RC (i)7 and other County requirements.
 Details are provided in Appendix B, Condition K.4.

-An arborist conducts an annual inspection of the oak trees, located at the Stanford Stadium, regarding the effect of irrigation from the redwoods planted at the top of the berm.
-This inspection has been conducted in accordance with the project approved ASA conditions of approval.
+An arborist conducts annual inspections of the oak trees located at the Stanford Stadium, regarding the effect of irrigation from the redwoods planted at the top of the berm.
+This inspection is conducted in accordance with the ASA conditions of approval for the stadium.
 The inspection shows that the irrigation is being managed well to keep moisture away from the oaks.
 Stanford is in compliance with this condition.
+This inspection will continue until 2012.